awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 + When `EngineMode` is `serverless`:
   + `3306` when `Engine` is `aurora` or `aurora-mysql`
   + `5432` when `Engine` is `aurora-postgresql`
+The `No interruption` on update behavior only applies to DB clusters\.
+If you are updating a DB instance, see [Port](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html#cfn-rds-dbinstance-port) for the AWS::RDS::DBInstance resource\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)